WAS IT A CHILDHOOD DREAM OF YOURS TO BECOME AN ARCHITECT?

-So, instead he is engaging in his career as a photographer at the moment.
-Recently, he`s been photographing houses and shop interiors, as well as editing the images he took.
-His career as a photographer “just happened” he claims, “A hobby turned business.”
-Meaning, it wasn`t part of his education.
-It wasn`t part of his 9 years studying architecture.
+So, instead I`m engaging in my career as a photographer at the moment.
+Recently, I`ve been photographing houses and shop interiors, as well as editing the images I've taken.
+My career as a photographer “just happened” - A hobby turned business.
+It wasn`t part of my education but rather a hobby and passion.
+It wasn`t part of my 9 years studying architecture.

-He explained that the impact hasn`t been as substantial as it was for other lines of work.
-He was supposed to have a photoshoot in the States, so this could no longer happen because of travel.
-“I think that right now in the architecture and photography field, I don’t think that the impact is now but more in the future because what the projects that I`m photographing right now started 5, 4,3,2 years ago, so now they are finishing.
+The impact hasn`t been as substantial as it was for other lines of work.
+I was supposed to have a photo-shoot in the States, so this could no longer happen because of travel.
+I think that right now in the architecture and photography field, I don’t think that the impact is now but more in the future because the projects that I`m photographing right now started 5, 4,3,2 years ago, so now they are finishing.
 It`s from now.
 Are people going to start projects?
 Are people going to ask to start projects?
-Things are uncertain maybe their financial situation has changed, so it`s very different from a restaurant, where you had to close now, like in March…or a hairdresser or whatever you know” he says while touching his hair “You just had to close, it didn`t happen for me.
-I kept on photographing because I`m actually alone in buildings usually” Daisuke catches his breath “Architects need photos.
+Things are uncertain maybe their financial situation has changed, so it`s very different from a restaurant, where you had to close NOW, like in March…or a hairdresser or whatever you know.
+You just had to close, it didn`t happen for me.
+I kept on photographing because I`m actually alone in buildings usually.
+Architects need photos.
 Before people move in for example, so you go, and you do it.
 So, I think end of this year, next year, 2021 people will start to feel it in this field.
 It was the same during these financial crisises and crashes that happened in the past.
-Architectures are always on a delay”
+Architectures are always on a delay.

-«No, I find it dangerous” Daisuke replied and paused before continuing “I find it dangerous to adapt a signature style because then the danger of putting self-imposed rules arises.
+No, I find it dangerous.
+I find it dangerous to adapt a signature style because then the danger of putting self-imposed rules arises.
 Then you tend to put self-imposed rules to force on a project; whereas if you don`t force something, you have more freedom and this is more liberating because then you really look at each project as a specific situation and that allows for new possibilities and specific outcomes.
-If you have a set thing in your mind; it can`t come out good because you are forcing it to happen.”
+If you have a set thing in your mind; it can`t come out good because you are forcing it to happen.

-“I think that openness and flexibility.
+I think that openness and flexibility.
 It can accommodate.
 I mean the main thing is dance classes but then they can host concerts, they can have art exhibitions, and this was from the beginning, when I started speaking with them, this was very important.
 So, all the furniture is on wheels, the ceiling spotlights are adjustable, you can move them around and I think the only permanent element are the triangular acoustic foam panels on the ceiling.
 Ok, you can take them down.
-They aren’t permanent, permanent but no wheels on them.”
+They aren’t permanent, permanent but no wheels on them.